 First supported Lifeline in 1995.
 Followed by others from 2003 including Mental Health Foundation, Messengers Program, Boys to Men in Cooma (YMCA), Menslink, Mental Illness Education ACT and Uplifting Australia.

 Therapy treatments for over 40 children annually with cerebral palsy and brain injuries, plus contribution towards employment of family liaison officer.
 Over 19 years, $540,000 benefiting over 1000 families through services offered by FBIC.

 Caseworker for women and babies

-Provided to Centre for use by community groups.
+Provided to Centre for use by community groups, now managed by YWCA.

 Purchased a bobcat for at risk indigenous youth for use in a commercial nursery at Holt, ACT.
 First time the Foundation was public about giving.